ThermoHands: A Benchmark for 3D Hand Pose Estimation from Egocentric Thermal Images: Introduction

-Together with the multi-spectral dataset, we introduce a new baseline method named \emph{TheFormer}, specifically designed for thermal image-based egocentric 3D hand pose estimation (\cf~\cref{fig:network}).
-This approach is notable for its two parallel transformer modules, \ie, mask-guided spatial transformer and temporal transformer, which encode spatio-temporal relationship for 3D hand joints without losing the computation efficiency.
-Our validation process begins with verifying the annotation quality, which averages an accuracy of 1cm (\cf~\cref{tab:annotation}).
-We then benchmark \emph{TheFormer} against leading methods (\cf~\cref{tab:results}) and compare the performance of various spectral images (\cf~\cref{tab:spectra} and \cref{fig:challenge}).
-The findings underscore thermal imagery's advantages in difficult lighting conditions and when hands are gloved, showing superior performance and better adaptability to challenging settings than other spectral techniques.
-Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*,label=$\bullet$] \item We introduce the first-of-its-kind benchmark, dubbed \sysname, to investigate the potential of thermal imaging for egocentric 3D hand pose estimation. \item We collected a diverse dataset comprising approximately 96,000 synchronized multi-spectral, multi-view images capturing hand-object and hand-virtual interactions from 28 participants across various environments.
-This dataset is enriched with 3D hand pose ground truths through an innovative automatic annotation process. \item We introduce a new baseline method, termed \emph{TheFormer}, and implement two state-of-the-art image-based methods on our dataset for benchmarking. \item Based on the ThermoHands benchmark, we conduct comprehensive experiments and analysis on TheFormer and state-of-the-art methods. \item We will release our dataset, code and models and maintain the benchmark to serve as a new challenge in 3D hand pose estimation.
+\begin{itemize}[label=$\bullet$] \item We introduce the first-of-its-kind benchmark, \sysname, to investigate the potential of thermal imaging for egocentric 3D hand pose estimation. \item We collected a diverse dataset comprising approximately 96,000 synchronized multi-spectral, multi-view images capturing hand-object and hand-virtual interactions from 28 participants across various environments.
+This dataset is enriched with 3D hand pose ground truths through an innovative automatic annotation process. \item We introduce a new baseline method, termed \emph{TherFormer}, and implement state-of-the-art image-based methods on our dataset for benchmarking. \item Based on the \sysname benchmark, we conduct comprehensive experiments and analysis on TherFormer and state-of-the-art methods. \item We release our dataset, code and models and maintain the benchmark at \url{https://github.com/LawrenceZ22/ThermoHands}. \end{itemize}